Navi Mumbai: Planning and development

 The population of Greater Mumbai doubled from three to nearly six million between 1951 and 1971.
 The population growth led to a deteriorating quality of life for many in the city.

-The Maharashtra Regional and Town Planning Act was passed in 1966, and the Bombay Metropolitan Region was created in June 1967 and finalized in 1970.
+The Maharashtra Regional and Town Planning Act was passed in 1966, and the Mumbai Metropolitan Region was created in June 1967 and finalized in 1970.
 The plan called for development, of a twin city across the harbour, on the mainland to the east.

-Before Navi Mumbai was made Railway was linked to Panvel railway station with Diva in 1964, in 1966 it was extended to Apta via Rasayani, then in the 1980s to Roha and in phases was linked to the Konkan Railway by 1998, in 1990s Harbour line of Suburban Railway reached Navi Mumbai connecting Vashi, Nerul.
+Before Navi Mumbai was made, railway was linked to Panvel railway station with Diva Junction railway station in 1964, in 1966 it was extended to Apta via Rasayani, then in the 1980s to Roha and in phases was linked to the Konkan Railway by 1998, in 1990s Harbour line of Mumbai Suburban Railway reached Navi Mumbai connecting Vashi, Nerul.

 The Board recommended that the new metro-centre or Navi Mumbai as it is now called, be developed to accommodate a population of 2.1 million.

 The planning of Navi Mumbai began in 1971 and involved leading architects and urban planners including Adi Kanga, Charles Correa, Shirish Patel, Pravina Mehta and R. K. Jha.
 The City and Industrial Development Corporation (CIDCO) was created as part of these efforts.

 The area covered 150 km of the Konkan coast.
 Privately owned land consisting of 86 villages covering within the present limits of Navi Mumbai were acquired by the government of Maharashtra.
 Navi Mumbai covers the southern part of Thane taluka (from Thane District) and part of Panvel and Uran talukas (from Raigad District).

-CIDCO carved out 19 small nodes with a view towards facilitating comprehensive development.
-These nodes were named Airoli, Ghansoli, Kopar Khairane, Vashi, Turbhe, Sanpada, Juinagar, Nerul, Seawoods, CBD Belapur, Kharghar, Kamothe, New Panvel, Kalamboli, Ulwe, Dronagiri and Taloja.
+CIDCO developed 19 Nodes of the city in North and South parts view towards facilitating comprehensive development.
+These nodes in the North are Airoli, Ghansoli, Kopar Khairane, Vashi, Turbhe, Sanpada, Juinagar, Nerul, Seawoods, CBD Belapur, on the South Ulwe and Dronagiri.
 Sanpada is the smallest node of Navi Mumbai at 8.6 km^{2}.

 CIDCO planned and constructed railway stations, roads, and public spaces in Navi Mumbai and developed nearby areas commercially.
 In 1973, the Vashi bridge was opened to the public for residents of Vashi, CBD Belapur and Nerul.
-The Sion-Panvel Highway was built to reduce the time taken to travel from Sion to Panvel.
+The Sion Panvel Highway was built to reduce the time taken to travel from Sion to Panvel.
 Major changes took place only after 1990, with the commissioning of a wholesale agricultural produce market at Turbhe and the construction of a commuter railway line from Mankhurd to Vashi in May 1992.
 These developments caused a sudden growth in economic activities and population in Navi Mumbai.